WDscholia/scholia/.github/ISSUE_TEMPLATE/_bug_report.md

 ---
 name: Bug report
 about: Report a bug unrelated to any particular site or extractor
-label: check relevant labels to the issue
+label: Bug, also check relevant labels to the issue
 ---

 [provide general introduction to the issue logging and why it is relevant to this repository]